 Manassas National Battlefield Park offers an ideal natural laboratory in which to study a wide variety of research topics.
 Important science issues at the park include, but are not limited to, air pollution, water quality, habitat fragmentation, invasive exotic species, rare species conservation and restoration of disturbed natural and cultural landscapes.
-Manassas National Battlefield Park is characterized by gently rolling hills with a patchwork of open fields and forests.
-The Park's landscape is representitive of the Culpeper basin and is one of the region's most unspoiled areas.
+Mantissas National Battlefield Park is characterized by gently rolling hills with a patchwork of open fields and forests.
+The Park's landscape is representative of the Culpeper basin and is one of the region's most unspoiled areas.

 Manassas National Battlefield employs a number of scientists and researchers whose work helps us understand this special part of the world.
 Dig into: